Flame of Recca: Manga

 The manga was licensed for North American distribution in English by Viz Media and United Kingdom distribution in English by Gollancz Manga.
-Viz released all 33 volumes from July 30, 2003 to November 10, 2009, while Gollancz released ten volumes between March 6 and November 28, 2006.
+Viz released all 33 volumes from July 30, 2003, to November 10, 2009, while Gollancz released ten volumes between March 6 and November 28, 2006.

 Anime

-Flame of Recca was adapted into a 42-episode anime series produced by Studio Pierrot, and aired in Japan from July 19, 1997 to July 10, 1998 on Fuji Television.
-Flame of Recca was also aired on the satellite network Animax in Japan and Asia.
-Pony Canyon has released the entire series on DVD and laserdisc, while Geneon released it in two DVD boxsets on April 22 and June 24, 2005 in Japan.
-In North America, Viz Media released the series in ten separate DVD volumes between October 26, 2004 and January 9, 2007.
+Flame of Recca was adapted into a 42-episode anime series produced by Studio Pierrot, and aired in Japan from July 19, 1997, to July 10, 1998 on Fuji TV.
+Pony Canyon has released the entire series on DVD and laserdisc, while Geneon released it in two DVD boxsets on April 22 and June 24, 2005, in Japan.
+Flame of Recca was also aired across Asia on the satellite network Animax.

+In North America, Viz Media released the series in ten separate DVD volumes between October 26, 2004, and January 9, 2007.
 Discotek Media re-licensed the series in 2014 and released it on DVD in February 2015.

-There are several notable differences between the anime and manga, such as the character designs (e.g. Fūko has purple-violet hair in the anime, but has brown hair in the manga) and in the storyline itself (e.g. In the anime, Yanagi's healing powers are first revealed when she heals Recca after he gets injured while protecting her and a child from being crushed under metal pipes, but in the manga, Yanagi heals Recca when he gets injured while protecting her from a group of male students who were forcing her to go with them).
+In January 2025, Discotek Media announced that it will release the anime on Blu-ray in the same year.

 Soundtrack

 The Flame of Recca anime series featured background music composed by Yusuke Honma.
-The series featured "Nanka Shiawase" (なんか幸せ) by The OYSTARS as its opening theme, and used "Love is Changing" (西田ひかる) by Hikaru Nishida and "Zutto Kimi no Soba de" (ずっと君の傍で) by Yuki Masuda as its ending themes for episodes 1-32 and episodes 33-42 respectively.
+The series featured "Nanka Shiawase" (なんか幸せ) by The OYSTARS as its opening theme, and used "Love is Changing" (西田ひかる) by Hikaru Nishida and "Zutto Kimi no Soba de" (ずっと君の傍で) by Yuki Masuda as its ending themes for episodes 1–32 and episodes 33–42 respectively.
 All the songs were released in singles, and all except "Zutto Kimi no Soba de" were included in the original soundtracks.
 Flame of Recca Original Soundtrack Vol. 1 was released by Pony Canyon on December 6, 1997, and features background music used in the series, as well as the series' opening song and first closing song.
 Flame of Recca Original Soundtrack Vol. 2 was released by Pony Canyon on May 4, 1998.
 It includes more background music used in the series along with a special CD drama entitled Recca no Honō Special CD Drama: Daitōron Kai Tsuyoi No Wa Dareda?! (｢烈火の炎｣ スペシャルCDドラマ: 火影大討論会 強いのは誰だ?!).

 Video games

-Flame of Recca has been adapted into two games to date.